Key Takeaways

 This stage lasts between 15 and 30 minutes.
 When you leave the best cold plunge tub the body enters the recovery phase where the rewarming begins and the body starts going back to its normal state.
 The post-plunge recovery process involves the following physiological changes.

-Mental alertness and clarity: The post-cold-plunging phase usually results in increased mental clarity, alertness, and focus.
-Many fitness enthusiasts and athletes experience a moment of mental reset after a cold water immersion session, which can last for hours.
+The post-cold-plunging phase usually results in increased mental clarity, alertness, and focus.
+Many fitness enthusiasts and athletes experience a moment of mental reset after a cold-water immersion session, which can last for hours.

 Finally